 Which exams will be conducted through the Common Eligibility test?

-Initially, below given exams may be conducted by National recruitment agency.
+Initially, the below-given exams may be conducted by the National recruitment agency.

 |SSC||SSC CGL, SSC CHSL, SSC CPO, SSC JHT, SSC GD, SSC MTS, SSC Stenographer, SSC Selection post|